-- 1. Village Hall, Bowling Green, Tennis Club - 2.
-St. Lawrences School Field, Jepps Avenue. - 3.
-Forest Grove and Jepps Avenue green space and wildlife corridor. - 4.
-St. Lawrence's Church Cemetery and regimental graves - 5.
-St. Marys and St. Andrews school playing field, Station Lane - 6.
-St. Marys Church and Cemetery, Station Lane - 7.
+- 1. St. Lawrences School Field, Jepps Avenue. - 2.
+Forest Grove and Jepps Avenue green space and wildlife corridor. - 3.
+St. Lawrence's Church Cemetery and regimental graves - 4.
+St. Marys Church and Cemetery, Station Lane - 5.
 King George Playing Field, Station Lane

-The NPPF allows communities to protect significant local green spaces.
+7.5 The NPPF allows communities to protect significant local green spaces.

-Paragraph 101 of the National Planning Policy Framework (NPPF) sets out that local communities can use the Local Green Space designation "to identify and protect green areas of particular importance to them".
-Designating land as Local Green Space should be consistent with the local planning of sustainable development and complement investment in sufficient homes, jobs and other essential services.

-Paragraph 102 sets the criteria for designation of Local Green Spaces; such designation should only be used where the green space is:

-- a) in reasonably close proximity to the community it serves; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c) local in character and is not an extensive tract of land.

-The spaces identified in policy BNDP 02 have been assessed against the criteria in National Planning Policy Framework (table figure 4 and associated maps).
-In total, 7 potential Local Green Spaces were assessed against the NPPF criteria for the designation as LGS.
+- 7.6 Paragraph 101 of the National Planning Policy Framework (NPPF) sets out that local communities can use the Local Green Space (LGS) designation "to identify and protect green areas of particular importance to them".
+Designating land as Local Green Space should be consistent with the local planning of sustainable development and complement investment in sufficient homes, jobs and other essential services. - 7.7 Paragraph 102 sets the criteria for designation of Local Green Spaces; such designation should only be used where the green space is: - a) in reasonably close proximity to the community it serves; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c) local in character and is not an extensive tract of land. - 7.8 The spaces identified in policy BNP02 have been assessed against the criteria in National Planning Policy Framework (table figure 4 and associated maps).
+In total, 5 potential Local Green Spaces were assessed against the NPPF criteria for the designation as LGS.